Automated deployment

 Ensure that the following prerequisites are met:

-• Hardware - Review the hardware requirements for Elasticsearch and Helix DAM.
+• Hardware - Review the hardware requirements for Elasticsearch and P4 DAM.
 We do not recommend installing all components on the same server except for evaluation purposes.
 If all components are installed on the same server, the minimum memory requirement is 8 GB.

 • Firewall